What is preterm labor?

 If your healthcare provider thinks you have preterm labor, you will likely be checked into the hospital.
-An electronic monitor is used to check how often contractions are occurring and how long they last.
-This monitor has a small device (transducer) placed over your abdomen with a belt.
+An electronic monitor is used to check how often contractions are happening and how long they last.
+This monitor has a small device (transducer) placed over your belly with a belt.
 The transducer detects and sends information about the contractions to the monitor.
 Your baby's heart rate is also usually monitored.

 Other ways of checking for preterm labor may include:

 - Cervical exam.
 Your healthcare provider will check your cervix for changes.

 - Transvaginal ultrasound exam.
 This ultrasound exam uses a device (transducer) placed inside the vagina.
 The exam lets your healthcare provider measure the length of your cervix.

 - Testing for amniotic fluid.
 This lets your provider know if the sac around the fetus has broken.

 - Testing for fetal fibronectin (FFN).
 FFN is a protein found between the amniotic membrane and uterine lining.
 A swab of cervical or vaginal fluid is checked for fFN.
 If it is present, it may be a sign of preterm labor.

 How is preterm labor treated?

 - Bed rest either at home or in the hospital